Skip to main content

 The Web account secret type allows you to configure a secret user’s connection to a Web account.

 NOTE: The Web account secret type is only compatible with the Google Chrome browser (this type of secret will not work in other browsers).
-Also, Web account secrets always need to be opened in Incognito mode, which does not allow the browser to cache data.
+Also, Web account secrets always open in Incognito mode, which does not allow the browser to cache data.

 The system automatically logs the user in to the Web account, after clicking Connect to start using the secret.

-NOTE: If the system does not log you in automatically, an Ekran System extension for the Google Chrome browser is available that allows you to insert the Login and Password for the Web account.
+NOTE: If the system does not log you in automatically, an Syteca extension for the Google Chrome browser is available that allows you to insert the username and password for the Web account.

 3.6.
 MS SQL Accounts